 As an inclusive employer we welcome applications from a diverse range of candidates.
 We welcome applications from applicants with mental or physical disabilities and will endeavour to implement reasonable adjustments where possible throughout the recruitment process, and once in post.

 Do I need to have a driving license?

-A valid driving license that enables you to drive in the UK or the ability to learn if required.
+You will require a category B manual driving license that enables you to drive in the UK.

 Do I need to live within a certain radius of a station to apply to join Surrey Fire and Rescue Service as a Firefighter?

 Please check the advert for details to whether there are post code restrictions.

 Please note that postcode restrictions apply for those who wish to apply as an On-Call Firefighter.
 Please see the following webpage: if you are interested in becoming an On-Call Firefighter for further information on the requirements.